 In truth, the 21-year-old had been a fairly invisible presence for the opening half-hour.
 Preferred to Juan Mata in the central playmaker role behind Fernando Torres he had struggled to get into the game as Chelsea's sloppiness at the back was matched by a paucity of composure in the final third.

-Oscar took a touch and then connected well with a shot from 25 yards, although Gianluigi Buffon would surely have saved the shot had it not take a cruel deflection off center back Leonardo Bonucci.
+Oscar took a touch and then connected well with a shot from 25 yards, although Gianluigi Buffon would surely have saved the shot had it not take a cruel deflection off centre-back Leonardo Bonucci.

 If there was an element of fortune to Oscar’s first goal for his new employers, the second was masterclass of imagination and execution.